Page Reviewed / Updated - December 07, 2019

 This article describes, at length, the different options available to New Yorkers.
 Alternatively, one can use our interactive Paid Caregiver Program Search Tool.
-Doing so, help caregivers and care recipients find programs for which they are eligible simply by responding to a series of questions.
+Doing so helps caregivers and care recipients find programs for which they are eligible simply by responding to a series of questions.

-Another interesting option veterans can use to pay their caregivers is a program called Veterans Directed Home and Community Based Services (VD-HCBS).
+Another interesting option veterans can use to pay their caregivers is a program called the Veteran Directed Care (VDC) Program, previously called the Veterans Directed Home and Community Based Services (VD-HCBS).
 For veterans who require the level of care on par with what is provided in a nursing home, this program gives them the option to receive that care at home and to pay family members or friends for providing care.
 In brief, how this program works is that the veteran is provided with a budget for care instead of being provided with care by the VA.
 The responsibility for finding the care providers, then falls onto the veteran and / or their family.
-With control of the budget, the veteran is able to hire family members, friends and even their spouses to provide them with the hands-on assistance with the activities of daily living they would otherwise receive in a nursing home.
+With control of the budget, the veteran is able to hire family members, friends, and even their spouses to provide them with the hands-on assistance with the activities of daily living they would otherwise receive in a nursing home.

 Any veteran that participates in the VA Medical Center Care system and requires “nursing home level care” is eligible for this program.
 Notably, persons with Alzheimer’s usually meet these criteria.
 However, there are geographic limitations relevant to New Yorkers.
-VD-HCBS is a program offered only at specific VA Medical Centers.
-New York, unfortunately, as of Feb.
-2018, has only two VAMCs that offer the program.
-These are in Albany and Syracuse.
+VDC is a program offered only at specific VA Medical Centers.
+New York, unfortunately, as of April 2019, has only two VAMCs that offer the program.
+These are located in Albany and Syracuse.
 It is worth noting that one is not required to go to a VA Medical Center within their home state.
-As such, two other VA Medical Centers are more accessible to the New York City metro area and offer this program.
-These are found in Lyons, NJ and Philadelphia, PA.
+As such, two other VA Medical Centers are accessible to the New York City metro area and offer this program.
+They are found in Lyons, NJ and Philadelphia, PA.
 While a commute may be required to initiate the program, once a beneficiary is established, they need not visit their VAMC with great frequency.
 Read more.